YanSchw/Cosmos/README.md

 **Cosmos** is an experimental WebCrawler + SearchEngine written in Java.
-Using HTML WebScraping and a set of Seed URLs cosmos crawls through the web to index URLs.
+Using HTML WebScraping and a set of Seed URLs **Cosmos** crawls through the web to index URLs.

 ![Screenshot](.github/cosmos.png)